Rob-Pait/dreamcloud-docs/firstapp/source/getting_started.rst

 -------------

-This tutorial will guide you with step-by-step instructions on how to get a basic authentication token on DreamCompute to launching a virtual machine.
+This tutorial will guide you with step-by-step instructions on how to get a basic authentication token on DreamCompute and launch a virtual machine.

 You will need to have your username, password and project ID available.
 This information can be easily retrieved from